jerbob92/wazero-emscripten-embind/README.md

 * You can implement the `embind.EmvalFunctionMapper` interface on the struct to map function calls on your struct based on the arguments (and/or length) and name

-## Compatibility with Emscripten version
+## Compatibility with Emscripten versions

 This package has been built against Emscripten version `3.1.44`.
 Since Emscripten compiles both the WASM and JS, they don't have to think about compatibility between versions, which makes it difficult for us to maintain compatible with